TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-Overview-R-T-Infrastructure.md

 - Gitea  a light weight git repistory
 - GoCD  an easy to use CI/CD
 - Ansible  A python based automation which will be used to automate the entire infrastructure
-- Kubectl  for managing the Kubernetes infrastructure
+- kubectl  for managing the Kubernetes infrastructure
 <br/><br/>

 K3s: